mzhangsfly/aerospike-helper/java/README.md

 [LargeList Documentation](doc/LargeList.md)

 ## Query Engine
 The `QueryEnginer` is a multi-filter query engine in Java using Aerospike Aggregations.
-A query will automatically choose an index if one is available to qualify the results, and then use Stream UDFs to further qualify the results.
+A query will automatically choose an index if one is available to qualify the results, and then use PredExp if possible other wise Stream UDFs to further qualify the results.

-The `QueryEngine` uses a `Statement` and zero or mode `Qualifier` objects and produces a closable `KeyRecordIterator` to iterate over the results of the query.
+The `QueryEngine` uses a `Statement` and zero or more `Qualifier` objects and produces a closable `KeyRecordIterator` to iterate over the results of the query.

 Java Package `com.aerospike.helper.query`